Papua New Guinea FAQs

 It is strongly advised not to drink tap water in PNG.
 It’s best to stick to filtered water

 What are the public bathroom facilities like?

 Major hotels offer public washrooms.
-On village tours, guides recommend where to use toilets, they are often squat toilets.
+On village tours, guides recommend were to use toilets, which are often squat toilets.
 We recommended bringing toilet tissues and hand sanitizer as they are not normally provided.

 Is tipping customary in PNG?

 It is not recommended you tip in PNG.
 Hotels and restaurants do not add service charges to your bill.
 Wilderness Lodges provide guidelines for tipping, which they recommend adding to your final invoice.
 The lodges prefer distributing tips to tour guides, birding guides, drivers, hotel staff and community leaders to prevent begging.
 If you would like to take gifts for villages, items like basic school supplies, exercise books, and pens are useful, rather than toys, balloons and candy.

 Visitors are advised to take malaria precautions, as advised by their doctor prior to arrival.
 Most travelers keep their tetanus, typhoid, hepatitis and polio vaccinations current.
 You will require a certificate of vaccination against yellow fever or cholera if arriving from or traveling through infected areas prior to arrival in PNG.

 Are there any insider tips for travelling to PNG?